shipwright-io/community/ships/0036-runAs-for-supporting-steps.md

           subPath: passwd
 ```

-Through this mechanism, the user in the container cannot change the `/etc/passwd` file and has no chance to switch to a user.
-We should still apply the other security context changes (no allowed privilege escalation and all capabilities dropped) like for the first option.
+Through this mechanism, the user in the container cannot change the `/etc/group` and `/etc/passwd` files, and has no chance to switch to a user.

 Downward APIs in their nature mean a dynamic file content as a change to the referenced field, in our case the annotations, would update the mounted files.
-For this specific setup, this will not happen as [Kubernetes documents the following](https://kubernetes.io/docs/concepts/storage/volumes/#downwardapi):
+For our specific setup, this will not happen as [Kubernetes documents the following](https://kubernetes.io/docs/concepts/storage/volumes/#downwardapi):

 > **Note**: A container using the downward API as a subPath volume mount does not receive updates when field values change.

 This can be considered a current limitation in Kubernetes and could change in the future.
-Even when this is lifted, we will still be safe because a Kubernetes user who is allowed to update the pod, can only change the content of `/etc/passwd` but not the `runAsUser` and `runAsGroup` of the container.
-The reduced container privileges will prevent any user change.
+Even when this is lifted, we will still be safe because a Kubernetes user who is allowed to update the pod, can only change the content of `/etc/passwd` but not the `runAsUser` and `runAsGroup` of the container as we will also reduce the default configuration of our supporting steps to not allow privilege escalation and to drop all capabilities (`SETGID` and `SETUID` would be required to switch the user).
+We actually should have configured them like this all the time already to give them no unnecessary privileges.

-### BuildRun reconciler changes

-The BuildRun reconciler is changed to check the steps of the build strategy.
-If all of the included steps define a runAsUser and runAsGroup that is always the same, then the Shipwright-added steps will be changed to run as this user and/or group.

-Otherwise, the runAsUser and runAsGroup that are defined in the configuration's container templates are used.

 ### Sample updates

 The prepare step of all build strategies is removed.
 The Paketo build strategy is updated to use the Jammy builder and run as user 1001.
+The strategy-level `securityContext` is introduced in those strategies that do not run as user/group 1000, such as Paketo and Kaniko.

 ### Documentation updates